familiarcat/temporal-wake/temporal_wake_screenplay.md

 Something's wrong.
 The departure sequence keeps failing in the simulations.

 AL-HAMADI
 I see it.
 There's a pre-existing instability.
-An incomplete warp bubble from... three weeks ago.
-One of the Unity Force ships had an emergency shutdown.
+An incomplete warp bubble from... somewhere.
+The signature isn't a standard fleet drive.
+Improvised geometry.
 The bubble didn't fully collapse.

 WEBB
 Can you calculate around it?